tsvayer/nodemcu-esp8266-howto/esptool.md

 ## Installation

 You should have [Python](https://www.python.org/) and [pip](https://pypi.org/project/pip/) installed.
-I would advice to optionally create a [python environment](https://docs.python.org/3/tutorial/venv.html) instead of installing it system wide:
+I would advice to optionally create a [python virtual environment](https://docs.python.org/3/tutorial/venv.html) instead of installing it system wide:

 ```bash
 python -m venv esptool-env